mucommander/mucommander/readme.txt

 - the J2SSH library released under the GNU LGPL license.
  J2SSH can be found at http://www.sshtools.com .

-- the Ant Bzip2 and Tar libraries released under the Apache License.
+- the Ant library released under the Apache License.
  Ant can be found at http://ant.apache.org .

 - the JmDNS library released under the GNU LGPL.